gokhandeveloper/whataddress/readme.md

 # What Address

-This Google chrome extension lets you see the type of coin that is copied in to clipboard.
+This Google chrome extension lets you see the type of coin address that is copied in to clipboard.

 ## Getting Started